 The quality scales directly with the reference content you provide.
 Founders who paste a thin brief get a thin deck.
 Founders who paste their actual traction data, market sizing logic, competitive differentiation, and team backgrounds get a deck that reflects their actual company.

 The best pitch decks do not look like they were made with AI.
 They look like a founder who deeply understands their business sat down and made something that captures everything they know.
-MultipleChat gets you to that deck in under two minutes — and the remaining work is adding the specific detail that only you have.
+MultipleChat gets you to a strong first draft — and the remaining work is adding the specific detail that only you have.

 Step-by-Step: Building Your Pitch Deck